Hannes Kaljujärv

-Hannes Kaljujärv (born on 4 January 1957 in Tartu) is an Estonian actor.
+Hannes Kaljujärv (born 4 January 1957 in Tartu) is an Estonian actor.

 In 1979 he graduated from the University of Tartu with a degree in physical education (kehakultuuriteaduskond).
 In 1979 he also finished courses with Evald Hermaküla's Vanemuine study studio.
-Since 1979 he is working at the Vanemuine theatre.
-Besides stage roles he has also participated on several films.
+Since 1979 he has worked at the Vanemuine theatre.
+In addition to stage roles, he has also appeared in several films.

-In 2013 he was awarded with Order of the White Star, IV class.
-His son is actor Rasmus Kaljujärv.
+In 2013 he was awarded the Order of the White Star, Fourth Class.
+His son is the actor Rasmus Kaljujärv.